 Alginates are extracted through a method that causes chemical changes.
 Brown algae concentrate heavy metals and radioactivity, so those contaminants will be present either in the finished product, the waste stream, or both.
-The use of alginates is to create textures, and is therefore incompatible with organic regulations.
+The HS states, "The Food and Drug Administration (FDA) regulates heavy metal testing of sodium alginates and therefore the Subcommittee is not concerned with the continued listing of alginates."
+Since organic standards are more stringent than FDA standards, the NOSB must verify that, in this case, the FDA oversight is sufficient.
+The use of alginates is to create textures and is therefore incompatible with organic regulations.